Salted Challenge Response Authentication Mechanism

 In cryptography, the Salted Challenge Response Authentication Mechanism (SCRAM) is a family of modern, password-based challenge–response authentication mechanisms providing authentication of a user to a server.
-As it is specified for Simple Authentication and Security Layer (SASL), it can be used for password-based logins to services like SMTP and IMAP (e-mail), XMPP (chat), or MongoDB and PostgreSQL (databases).
+As it is specified for Simple Authentication and Security Layer (SASL), it can be used for password-based logins to services like LDAP, HTTP, SMTP, POP3, IMAP and JMAP (e-mail), XMPP (chat), or MongoDB and PostgreSQL (databases).
 For XMPP, supporting it is mandatory.

 Motivation

 Alice wants to log into Bob's server.
 She needs to prove she is who she claims to be.
-For solving this authentication problem, Alice and Bob have agreed upon a password, which Alice knows, and which Bob knows how to verify.
+To solve this authentication problem, Alice and Bob have agreed upon a password, which Alice knows, and which Bob knows how to verify.

-Now Alice could send her password over an unencrypted connection to Bob in a clear text form, for him to verify.
-That would however make the password accessible to Mallory, who is wiretapping the line.
+Now Alice could send her password over an unencrypted connection to Bob in a clear text form for him to verify, but that would make the password accessible to Mallory, who is wiretapping the line.
 Alice and Bob could try to bypass this by encrypting the connection.
 However, Alice doesn't know whether the encryption was set up by Bob, and not by Mallory by doing a man-in-the-middle attack.
 Therefore, Alice sends a hashed version of her password instead, like in CRAM-MD5 or DIGEST-MD5.
 As it is a hash, Mallory doesn't get the password itself.
-And because the hash is salted with a challenge, Mallory could use it only for one login process.
+As the hash is salted with a challenge, Mallory could use it only for one login process.
 However, Alice wants to give some confidential information to Bob, and she wants to be sure it's Bob and not Mallory.

-For solving this, Bob has registered himself to a certificate authority (CA), which signed his certificate.
+To address this, Bob has registered himself with a certificate authority (CA), which signed his certificate.
 Alice could solely rely on that signature system, but she knows it has weaknesses.
-To give her additional assurance that there is no man-in-the-middle attack, Bob creates a proof that he knows the password (or a salted hash thereof), and includes his certificate into this proof.
+To give her additional assurances that there is no man-in-the-middle attack, Bob creates a proof that he knows the password (or a salted hash thereof), and includes his certificate into this proof.
 This inclusion is called channel binding, as the lower encryption channel is 'bound' to the higher application channel.